garranplum/slate-ai-public/public/markdown/doc/help.md

 - Saves conversations locally as JSON to reload and continue anytime.
 - Exports to markdown files with chat and images intact, no links required.

+## Example Files
+Slate AI comes with two example files you can load and continue.
+Click the **Load** button on the toolbar and navigate to the application's `/public/json` folder to find them.

 ## Chat Conversations
 When you start Slate AI, you're on the **Chat** tab, the place to launch a new conversation on a particular topic.